-This section tells you about air brakes.
+This section tells you about air brakes, which are noted as a restriction on a driver's Commercial Driver License, as opposed to an endorsement.
 If you want to drive a truck or bus with air brakes, or pull a trailer with air brakes, you need to read this section.
 If you want to pull a trailer with air brakes, you also need to read Section 6, Combination Vehicles.